lissi-id/lissi-connect-nodejs-sample/README.md

 # Integrating Lissi Connect into a NodeJS Application

-This express application presents a working example of a passwordless authentication method through Lissi Connect using `passportJS` and `openid-client` strategy.
+This express application presents a working example of a passwordless authentication method through Lissi Connect using `passportJS` and the `openid-client` strategy.

 ## Quickstart